velocity303/puppet-runit/README.md

     # cp /root/rpmbuild/RPMS/x86_64/runit-2.1.1-6.el6.x86_64.rpm \
     /var/lib/puppet/files/

-This module expects that the RPM has been placed in the directory specified by the _files_ section of the Puppet file server.
-For example if fileserver.conf
+By default this module expects that the RPM has been placed in the directory specified by the _files_ section of the Puppet file server.
+For example if fileserver.conf has:
-has:

      [files]
      path /var/lib/puppet/files

-then place the RPM in /var/lib/puppet/files.
+then place the RPM in /var/lib/puppet/files/runit.
+This location can be changed using the fileserver property.

 ## Support